12-Month Momentum on Indian Stocks: 17.68% CAGR Over 25 Years

 |---|---|---|---|

-2022 is the clearest demonstration of the down capture story.
-While SPY fell 19%, the India momentum portfolio gained 14.3%.
-The portfolio was concentrated in domestic-facing Indian sectors that were insulated from the global rate shock and Fed tightening that hurt US equities.
-The 34-point outperformance in a single year is real.
+2022 is a demonstration of the down capture story.
+The Sensex gained 3.4%, while the India momentum portfolio gained 7.6%.
+The portfolio was concentrated in domestic-facing Indian sectors with genuine earnings momentum.
+The 4-point outperformance in a low-growth year reflects the factor capturing real sector leadership.

 The bull market magnification.
-Up capture of 215.95% means the portfolio amplified Indian bull markets.
-The years 2003, 2005, 2007, 2017, and 2023 all show the strategy running at 2-4x the magnitude of SPY.
+Up capture of 119.86% means the portfolio amplified Indian bull markets.
+The years 2005, 2007, 2017, 2021, and 2023 all show the strategy running well above the Sensex.
 Indian equity bull markets have been concentrated in specific sectors, and momentum captures that concentration.

 Backtest Methodology